partho5/youtube-subtitle-downloader/README.md

 - **Download YouTube Transcripts**: Seamlessly download transcripts from YouTube videos in multiple formats, including plain text, JSON, and SRT.
 Future updates will introduce even more formats.

+- **Transcript Copy to Clipboard**: Optionally you can get the transcript copied to clipboard after it gets downloaded.

 - **One-Click Functionality**: Experience the ease of downloading transcripts with just a single click—no complicated steps involved.